 I experimented with the twin loop abilities and found it surprisingly useful.
 You simply select one of the two tracks and record your loop, then select the other track and record in that track as well.
 Once you have both tracks saved for a memory slot, you can play either one back at a time using the right pedal (hold down for 2 secs) to switch between them or you can play both of them simultaneously (select both tracks by pressing both buttons at the same time).

 The Ditto records 24-bit and by comparison the RC-30 records in 16-bit.
 So there is a big difference in the difference between the two but there’s a lot of debate over whether people can really hear the difference between 16 and 24-bit audio.
 So I’m going to sit that argument out and just say the RC-30 sounds fine to me and I didn’t feel at any point that the quality of the audio was less than the Ditto.
-As a side note I’m always surprised when I hear guitarists complain about 16-bit pedals ruining their sound quality only to see they have some big dirty fuzz pedal or compressor mashing up their tone.
-Each to their own I guess!
+As a side note, I’m always surprised when I hear guitarists complain about 16-bit pedals ruining their sound quality only to see they have some big dirty fuzz pedal or cheap pedal mashing up their tone.

 While I love the simplicity of the Ditto, the RC-30 delivers a lot of great features the Ditto lacks.
 The twin loop feature brings looping to a new level as you can play around with two different loops on the fly.
 The Rhythm Guide is an excellent feature that I regularly use with my students and provides you with a great way to jam on your own and create perfectly timed loops (auto-quantized loops while rhythm is playing).
 I’m very impressed with the RC-30 and am very keen to try out the massive RC-300.

-- Twin stereo loops gives you much more flexibility compared to one loop
+- Twin stereo loops give you much more flexibility compared to one loop

 - Plenty of space to save loops